Descent and vanishing in chromatic algebraic $K$-theory via group actions: Swan induction and applications; proofs of Theorem and

 Now we record a variant of \Cref{swaninddesc} specifically in the context where $R = L_n^{p, f} \mathbb{S}$, and where the localization is precisely at height $n+1$; this relies on similar techniques as in section~4, and follows from combining them with the above.
 In fact, this yields a slight refinement of the results of section 4 to non-$p$-groups. \begin{theorem} Fix $n \geq 0$.
 Let $R$ be an $\mathbb{E}_\infty$-ring such that $L_{T(n)} (R^{tC_p}) =0 $.
-Let $\mathcal{C}$ be an $ R$-linear $\infty$-category equipped with an action of a finite group $G$.
-Then for any additive invariant $E$, the maps \eqref{Fassembly1} and \eqref{Fassembly2} become equivalences after $T(n+1)$-localization, for $\sF$ the family of cyclic subgroups of $G$ of prime-to-$p$-power order. \end{theorem} \begin{proof} To begin with, observe that for any finite group $H$, we have $L_{T(n)} (R^{tH}) = 0$.
-Indeed, we reduce to the case where $H$ is a $p$-group by restricting to a $p$-Sylow.
-Inductively, we have a normal subgroup $C_p\trianglelefteq H$.
-The norm map $R_{hH} \to R^{hH}$ factors as
+Let $\mathcal{C}$ be an $ R$-linear idempotent-complete stable $\infty$-category equipped with an $R$-linear action of a finite group $G$.
+Then for any additive invariant $E$, the maps \eqref{Fassembly1} and \eqref{Fassembly2} become equivalences after $T(n+1)$-localization, for $\sF$ the family of cyclic subgroups of $G$ of prime-to-$p$-power order. \end{theorem} \begin{proof} Let us first observe that we may replace $R$ by its connective cover $\tau_{\geq 0} R$.
+Indeed, via the Postnikov tower, we find that $(\tau_{\leq -1} R)^{tC_p}$ is annihilated by $T(n)$.
+Thus, the vanishing assumption for $R$ is equivalent to the same assumption for $\tau_{\geq 0} R$, whence we may assume for the rest of the argument that $R$ is connective.